 An included LED can be programmed to flash red, green, or blue when the sketch completes certain tasks.
 This is intended for use during programming (e.g., debugging) and for confirming that the logger is working just before field deployment.
 If all looks good, the LED should be disconnected so it does not use extra battery power.
 Installing the LED is optional, but is very helpful especially if you remove the LEDs on the modules to save power.

 This kit does not include step by step instructions for assembly.
-A user guide and a starter sketch can be downloaded here.
+A quick start guide, assembly suggestions, and a starter sketch can be downloaded here.
 The wiring diagram below is your primary guide to assembly.
 If you have any questions check these research notes and leave comments or click Contact above.

 - Arduino Pro Mini compatible microcontroller (3.3v)

 - CR2032 coin cell battery for RTC

 - Common cathode RGB LED